-David Guindon suffered a stroke and heart attack six years ago that has left him disabled.
-He has needed a motorized wheelchair to get around and wound up getting a service dog named Zeus in 2014 to help him in his everyday life.
+After suffering a stroke and heart that left him disabled, David Guindon has needed a motorized wheelchair to get around.
+He also got a service dog named Zeus to help him in his everyday life.

-In May 2016, Zeus wandered away from their home in San Bernardino, California, and Guindon was devastated.
+But one day, Zeus wandered away from their home in San Bernardino, California, and Guindon was devastated.
 He searched everywhere for Zeus, put up posters, and even hired a pet detective.
-Zeus was nowhere to be found until a couple of months ago when someone who found Zeus tried to re-register his microchip.
+Zeus was nowhere to be found until someone who found Zeus tried to re-register his microchip.

 The microchip company called Guindon and explained that there was a lady who had his dog and wanted to re-register him under her name.
 They were asking Guindon’s permission, and of course he said no. He wanted Zeus back, but the woman was refusing to give him up.